Late Reflections on The Authoritarian Personality

 6 & 7.
 Power and “Toughness” + Sex: Then of course there’s the idea that proto-fascists are tough guys with hang-ups about sex.
 That idea can be dismissed by pointing to a particular person.
 One of Stefan George’s closest associates for a time was Alfred Schuler, a freak classicist of sub-Nietzschean caliber, who wanted nothing more than to resurrect a pagan antiquity and who thought he could do this mostly by throwing toga parties.
 Schuler wrote almost nothing; he was more of a counter-culture guru than an intellectual; but his central idea seems to have been that European culture was all-but permanently rent by a conflict between the male principle and the female principle, to be understood, presumably, along orthodox lines as rationality vs. irrationality, logos vs desire, activity vs. passivity, &c.
 Schuler thought that Europe might yet be redeemed if Westerners could agree collectively to abandon settled gender roles and embrace instead a universal androgyny.
 The Greeks and Romans would point the way in this regard, because they had practiced boy-love; they had been wise enough to worship the she-male.
 Schuler thought, in other words, that pederasty, by offering a fragile synthesis of male and female or mind and body, might just keep Europe’s primal gender conflict in check.
 This idea had as its extension the idea that everyday life in Europe had been thrown permanently off kilter when Roman culture went into eclipse; the Roman world had promoted androgyny; the early medieval world had reestablished rigid gender roles.
 And the culprits behind this almost millennial crime were, of course, the Jews, since they were one of the very few eastern Mediterranean cultures to prohibit male love, which makes of any Christianity that will not spill its seed nothing but a generalized and evangelical Judaism.
 Christianity, in other words, had merely propagated and enforced the homophobia of the ancient Jews.
 When love between men thus became taboo, so this line of reasoning ran, the Jewish spirit and its gender orthodoxies went into the ascendancy, and it was this world-historical shift that a sibylline and modernist poetry might yet undo.
 It matters, then, that Schuler is known to historians mostly as the person who re-introduced into modern European culture the swastika, which was to be the emblem of the Future and Genderless Age.
 Indeed, Schuler for a time wanted to change his name to the Hakenkreuz, a symbol with no spoken equivalent.
 His reasoning here was roughly like Prince’s: The dingbat under which ‘90s-era Prince released his CDs combined the classic, bathroom-door sign for Mars—hard-on north-north-east—with the classic, incongruously dangling sign for Venus, which makes his just one of several recent transgender riffs on those old gender symbols.
 The revived swastika, in this sense, was one of the earliest instances of the typesetter’s hermaphroditic astrology.

 This leaves (8) projectivity, as the one item from the f-scale we still need to consider.
 I would offer that its status is special for us.
 It will require extra attention.
 The claim that Adorno and colleagues make is fairly straightforward: that anyone “ready to think about and to believe in the existence of such phenomena as wild erotic excesses, plots and conspiracies, and danger from natural catastrophes” must have a rowdy Id—they have to believe such things are likely, they must themselves feel the pull of sex and destruction.
 Proto-fascists are the ones ready to see in the world their own most malign impulses.
 The theory of projection has always been of particular interest because it is psychoanalysis’s most obviously dialectical figure, this parody of Hegelian reconciliation, in which the subject rediscovers himself in some other and then, offered the chance for self-communion, declares war on this Other-Self instead, trading in the bei sich for a fatuous gegen sich.
 Projection matters to us because it is via its mechanisms that fascism and anti-fascism are most directly conjoined.
-The anti-democrat is alarmed how anti-democratic everything has become.
-The fascist declares himself worried about fascism.
-It is here, upon discovering that the people we’re pretty sure are proto-fascists are themselves anti-fascist, that caution recommends itself.
+The American anti-democrat is alarmed by how anti-democratic everything has become.
+The Tea Partier circa 2011 attacks Obama by drawing a Hitler mustache on his portrait.
+It is at this moment, upon discovering that the people we were pretty sure were proto-fascists have adopted an anti-fascist accent, that caution recommends itself.
 We will want to pause, to at least wonder about the possibility of projection in our own anti-fascism, and not just in theirs.
 Are we sure that projection isn’t involved in our willingness to believe that other people are fascists, our finding that plausible?
 Is there projection in the f-scale itself?
 Couldn’t our diagnosis that other people are given to projection itself involve projection?
 And if not, why not?
-Can anti-fascism itself carry a fascism?
+Under what conditions can anti-fascism itself carry a fascism?

 It’s at this moment that we’ll need to look up from The Authoritarian Personality and go back to The Dialectic of Enlightenment.
 It used to be taken as given that fascism was a movement of the counter-enlightenment; no book has done more to alter that perception than Adorno and Horkheimer’s.
 It can come as a surprise, then, to realize that Adorno and Horkheimer weren’t actually disagreeing with that earlier claim.
 New readers are going to understand The Dialectic of Enlightenment better if they can see that it takes that other, prior point as read.
 The word that we usually omit when summarizing the book is “also.”
 Adorno and Horkheimer thought they could show that fascism was also an Enlightenment project, that fascism had a disastrous way of getting the Enlightenment and Counter-Enlightenment to coincide—or that any organized enlightenment eventually reached a point where it could no longer be distinguished from counter-enlightenment.
 That’s the dialectic in the title—without the word also there is no dialectic.
 The title always has to be heard as The Dialectic of Enlightenment and Counter-Enlightenment, which they mostly call myth.